head-gardener/config/README.md

 - **facts** - scripts for collecting and building facts about hosts.
 - **term-farm** - mostly declarative non-NixOS virtual machines, a DIY cloud.
 - **wg** - declarative wireguard setup.
-- **lilex** - lilex font packaged and patched, to allow building nerd font from sources on any nix machine - select all your favourite ligatures.
+  sources on any nix machine - select all your favourite ligatures.
 - **xmonad** - xmonad.